-"People get confused with the toolbox and the tools of retirement planning, which means they can get they overly focused on what type of mutual funds they should buy, for example.
-But what's most important is looking at the overall blueprint of your retirement plan—how can you lower your taxes?
+It’s important to know the pros and cons of both Roth and traditional IRAs.
+Fitzgerald explains that it’s easy to get confused with the tools of retirement planning, but what's most important is looking at the overall blueprint of your retirement plan—how can you lower your taxes?
 How can you save more?
-What do you want to achieve?"
+What do you want to achieve?

 A Roth IRA, which doesn't provide any current tax advantage but does allow you to withdraw the money tax-free when you retire, can be a critical part of that blueprint for many people.
 Explains Fitzgerald, "The big question is where you think tax rates are going to be in the future."
 And, if you think being protected from higher tax rates down the line is more valuable than taking a tax deduction this year, a Roth IRA may be for you.